wlonk/arcadia/rules/change_and_growth.rst

    Maybe these could be for places/houses/families, too.

-.. todo:: How do you learn new spells?

-   Learning a spell out of nowhere can't be such an easy option.
-   Strange and Norrell required libraries of ancient and hard to find tomes, and months of research.
-Sometimes Strange would assemble novel spells, but still.
-It's more costly.
-How do we incorporate that?

 Each character may attain a particular status as a magician in England.
 They may have only one.